aposteriori-sg/tutorials/courses/20 Internet of Things/30 IoT Projects/17 Servo.md

-Smart Doorbell
+Remote-Controlled Motor
 ---

-In this project, we create a simple remote control motor, using the Blynk Button widget and the SG90 Servo motor.
+In this project, we create a simple remote controlled motor, using the Blynk Button widget and the SG90 Servo motor.

 ![](images/servo-moving.gif)